Pmvita/RuneKey/README.md

 ## 🔒 Security

+### Data Protection
-- Private keys are encrypted and stored locally using Expo SecureStore
+- **Private Keys**: Encrypted and stored locally using Expo SecureStore
-- No private keys are ever transmitted to external servers
+- **No Network Transmission**: Private keys are never sent to external servers
+- **Secure Storage**: All sensitive data uses encrypted local storage
-- All API communications use HTTPS
+- **HTTPS Only**: All API communications use HTTPS

+### Code Security
+- **No Hardcoded Secrets**: All API keys and credentials use environment variables
+- **Input Validation**: Comprehensive validation on all user inputs
+- **Secure Random Generation**: Cryptographically secure random number generation for wallet creation
+- **Error Handling**: Secure error handling that doesn't expose sensitive information

+### Best Practices
+- **Environment Variables**: Use `.env` files for configuration (see `.env.example`)
+- **Git Security**: `.gitignore` is configured to exclude all sensitive files
+- **Key Rotation**: Regularly rotate API keys and credentials
+- **Development vs Production**: Use different keys for development and production environments

+### Security Checklist
+- ✅ `.env` files are in `.gitignore`
+- ✅ No hardcoded API keys or secrets in code
+- ✅ Private keys stored in encrypted SecureStore
+- ✅ All API calls use HTTPS
-- Input validation on all user inputs
+- ✅ Input validation on all user inputs
-- Secure random number generation for wallet creation
+- ✅ Secure random generation for wallet creation

 ## 🧪 Testing